Fix the dual geometries of $T\bar{T}$ deformed CFT$_2$ and highly excited states of CFT$_2$: Introduction and summary

 The reminder of this paper is outlined as follows.
-In section 2, we show how to derive the deformed BTZ spacetime from the entanglement entropies of the $T\bar{T}$ deformed CFT$_{2}$, and calculate the energy spectrum and propagation speeds with the deformed metric.
-In section 3, we address the highly excited states of CFT$_{2}$ and derive its dual geometry from the entanglement entropy.
+In section 2, we show how to fix the leading behaviors of the deformed BTZ spacetime from the entanglement entropies of the $T\bar{T}$ deformed CFT$_{2}$, and calculate the energy spectrum and propagation speeds with the deformed metric.
+In section 3, we address the highly excited states of CFT$_{2}$ and fix the leading behaviors of its dual geometry from the entanglement entropy.
 Section 4 is for conclusion.